 biography

-• Nathan J. Hiller, Ph.D. is Executive Director of the Center for Leadership and Ingersoll-Rand Associate Professor of Global Leadership and Management in the College of Business at Florida International University.
+• Nathan J. Hiller, Ph.D. is Executive Director of the Center for Leadership and Ingersoll-Rand Professor of Global Leadership and Management in the College of Business at Florida International University.
 He is passionate about the connection between the science of leadership and the practice of helping leaders and organizations make small adjustments to maximize leadership capacity.

 research interests